Guide

 Use the right Git identity for this repo

-Start by saving a role for the identity you want to use:
+Start by saving the identity you want to use in this repository.

 gitrole add work \